Continuous time asymptotic representations for adaptive experiments: Proofs of Lemma and Theorem

 \subsection{Proof of Theorem \ref{Thm: ART}}

-We can informally outline the proof as follows: We employ dyadic approximations to discretize the empirical allocation processes $\{q_{n,a}(\cdot)\}_{a}$ across both their support (i.e., time) and range.
+An informal outline of the proof is as follows: We employ dyadic approximations to discretize the empirical allocation processes $\{q_{n,a}(\cdot)\}_{a}$ across both their support (i.e., time) and range.
 The resulting discrete processes are shown to converge in distribution under $\mathbb{P}_{n,0}$ to a limit (discrete) process that is a function of $(z_{1}(\cdot),z_{0}(\cdot),U)$, where $z_{1}(\cdot),z_{0}(\cdot)$ are independent $d$-dimensional Wiener processes, and $U\sim\textrm{Uniform}[0,1]$ represents exogenous randomization.

 Next, we demonstrate that as the discretization becomes arbitrarily fine, the intermediate limit processes converge to a continuous-time allocation process satisfying the criteria in Definition \ref{Allocation_process_definition}.
 The theory of stable convergence \citep{hausler2015stable} plays a key role here in ensuring that the informational/measurability constraints satisfied by the empirical allocation processes are preserved during the transition to the continuous-time (and range) limit.